ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 If the link to the group-membership resource was registered in the Resource Directory (see {{I-D.ietf-core-resource-directory}}), the GM is responsible to refresh the registration, as defined in Section 3 of {{I-D.tiloca-core-oscore-discovery}}.

-Alternatively, the Administrator can update the registration to the Resource Directory on behalf of the Group Manager, acting as Commissioning Tool.
+Alternatively, the Administrator can update the registration in the Resource Directory on behalf of the Group Manager, acting as Commissioning Tool.
 The Administrator considers the following when specifying additional information for the link to update.

 * The name of the OSCORE group MUST take the value specified in 'group_name' from the 2.04 (Changed) response above.

 * If present, parameters describing the cryptographic algorithms used in the group MUST follow the values that the Administrator specified in the PUT request above, or the corresponding default values as specified in {{default-values-conf}} otherwise.

 * If also registering a related link to the Authorization Server associated to the OSCORE group, the related link MUST have the URI specified in 'as_uri' from the 2.04 (Changed) response above.

+As discussed in {{collection-resource-post}}, it is RECOMMENDED that registrations of links to group-membership resources in the Resource Directory are made (and possibly updated) directly by the Group Manager, rather than by the Administrator.

 Example in custom CBOR: